 The Continental GP 5000 S TR is the latest addition to the ever-growing choices of tubeless road tires.
-It was officially launched the day after Paris Roubaix 2021 after Sonny Colbrelli has ridden it to victory on the wet, muddy cobblestone race.
-The win couldn’t have come at a better time for Continental as Paris Roubaix is notorious for its harsh toll on both the rider and equipment.
+It was officially launched the day after Paris Roubaix 2021 after Sonny Colbrelli rode it to victory on the wet, muddy cobblestone race.
+The win couldn’t have come at a better time for Continental, as Paris Roubaix is notorious for its harsh toll on the rider and equipment.

-The GP 5000 S TR will replace the GP 5000 TL that was launched back in 2018.
-The TR suffix represents Tubeless Ready where there is no air-tight liner under the carcass.
+The GP 5000 S TR will replace the GP 5000 TL launched in 2018.
+The TR suffix represents Tubeless Ready with no air-tight liner under the carcass.
 This means that it will require sealant as compared to the GP 5000 TL (TubeLess) where the air-tight liner will provide a proper seal without needing sealant.